What is photosensitivity?

 - Porphyrins in blood, urine and faeces

-Patients suspected of porphyria cutanea tarda may also have liver function and iron tests.
+Patients suspected of porphyria cutanea tarda may also have liver function tests and iron tests.

 What is the treatment for photosensitivity?